MICHIGAN COINS FOR

 CURIO

-FAIR St. Ignace is filled with seasonal tourist gift shops.
-This one has a machine with 4 designs, and all
+Ignace is filled with seasonal tourist gift shops.
+This one has a machine with 4 designs, and

 INDIAN

-VILLAGE A single-die machine has been available for years at this
+single-die machine has been available for years at this favorite longstanding

 KEWADIN

-CASINO This casino north of town is one of several operated by the
+casino north of town is one of several operated by the Sault Tribe of

-rolled just a couple of these on our most recent trip – just the logo coin
+couple of these on our most recent trip – just the logo coin from our Kewadin

-from our Kewadin set (set #UP12, available on our Michigan page) – but rolled
+set (set #UP12, available on our Michigan page) – but rolled on an

 |||||